romlotch/25_09_water_resilience_ews/README.md

 ## Configuration

 Original scripts used hard-coded paths (e.g., large data, land masks, biome shapefiles).
-To make the repo portable, put all machine-specific paths into a local config file:
+Put all machine-specific paths into a local config file:

 1. Copy the example config and edit hardcoded filepaths as needed.